Vite vs Ionify

 Vite's cache helps make repeated local execution faster.

-Ionify's persistence is the foundation of the engine: dependency graph, transform outputs, export contracts, chunk artifacts, and content-addressed storage are treated as reusable build knowledge.
+Ionify's persistence is the foundation of the engine: dependency graph, transform outputs, export contracts, chunk artifacts, and content-addressed storage are treated as reusable build authority.

 One caches work to speed up the next run.